Rehabilitation review and transfer

 The distinction between discharge with easy availability of further rehabilitation input and ongoing so-called ‘slow stream rehabilitation is arguable.
 Funding organisations usually require it.
 The patient and the care team should be able to access rehabilitation advice and expertise when needed.
 Further, if they think it necessary, the rehabilitation team should monitor the patient’s situation and care provision at intervals.

-The artificial distinction between a patient having or not having rehabilitation is similar to the manager’s situation.
+The artificial distinction between a patient having or not having rehabilitation is like the manager’s situation.
 The manager attends continuing professional development activities and is appraised regularly, and both are educational activities, but the manager is no longer ‘in education’.
 The patient is no different concerning rehabilitation: they need an appraisal from time to time and may benefit from intermittent rehabilitation input.

-Delays in the transfer process.
+Delays in the transfer process

 Many factors contribute to these delays, and most arise from the low priority and level of resources given to rehabilitation.
 These factors include: